 Others can be highly sensitive or allergic to scents, especially with deep breathing.

 Gum chewing interferes with proper breathing and is a choking hazard.

 . . . will ensure you are more comfortable in class.
 Wait at least two hours after a meal or a half hour after a light snack or drink.
 Avoid sipping water during class, but drink plenty afterwards.

-If you are experienced, feel free to intensify to make your class your own.
+If you are experienced, feel free to progress/regress postures & movements to make your class your own.
 If you are new, take it as slowly as you like.
 The teachers will be teaching you how to progress/regress, but please be patient with the process.
 We can all be at different places and still share our experience.
 Cues are suggestions, not orders.
 Explore the appropriate expression of each posture for you and rest any time you need to.

 Participate in yoga ONLY under the care and consultation of a medical doctor and in conjunction with other holistic lifestyle changes.
-Please inform your instructor of any special considerations.
+Please inform your teacher of any special considerations.